LuoTao0306/CAFusion/README.md

 # CAFusion
-The code will be available.
+The core code and model parameters of the method will be made publicly available.